Christening your pet is perhaps an equally daunting process as naming your child.

 In history, Diana was a Roman goddess that was of the moon, the forest, and of childbirth.

-Literally, the name means divine or heavenly.
+The name means divine or heavenly.

 The name gained popularity especially after the Renaissance and is suited for a female Husky with a divine presence about herself.